Purdue-CS193/homework-0-Chrislee3x7/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+- These
+- Are
+- Bullets

+1. These
+2. Are
+3. Numbers

+**This should be bold**

+_This should be italic_

+'This should look like code'

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for